mohasdev/D4C/README.md

 The mutations are choosed randomly, default values are :

 - MinMutation: 2,
+- MaxMutation: 10

+### String fuzzer
+Mutate a string with 15 different mutations

+The mutations are choosed randomly, default values are :

+- MinMutation: 2,
+- MaxMutation: 10

+### Number fuzzer
+Mutate a number with 10 different mutations

+The mutations are choosed randomly, default values are :

+- MinMutation: 2,
+- MaxMutation: 10

+### Address fuzzer
+Mutate a IPv4 adress with 5 different mutations

+The mutations are choosed randomly, default values are :

+- MinMutation: 2,
-- MaxMutation: 10,
+- MaxMutation: 10

-Changing defaults values with the CLI is not available for the moment
+### Changing defaults values with the CLI is not available for the moment